goose-lang/goose/README.md

 ## Running goose

-Goose requires Go 1.12+.
+Goose requires Go 1.22+.

-You can install goose with either `go get github.com/goose-lang/goose/cmd/goose` or from a clone of this repo with `go install ./cmd/goose`.
-These install the `goose` binary to `$GOPATH/bin` (or `~/go/bin` if you don't have GOPATH set).
+You can install goose with either `go install github.com/goose-lang/goose/cmd/goose@latest` or from a clone of this repo with `go install ./cmd/goose`.
+These install the `goose` binary to `~/go/bin`.

 To run `goose` on one of the internal examples and update the Coq output in Perennial, run (for the append_log example):